duongkhoa21052006-debug/Analys_CandyStore/README.md

 ---

 ## 🌐 Web Dashboard

 The dashboard supports direct CSV upload.

 Users can:

 1. Open the dashboard.
 2. Upload `sale_cleaned.csv`.
 3. The system automatically reads the CSV file.
-4. Data is processed in the browser.
+4. Data is processed directly in the browser.
 5. KPIs, charts, and tables are updated automatically.

 No database or real-time server is required for the current version.

+For the best experience, the dashboard can be opened using **VS Code with Live Server**.

 ---

-##  Dataset
+## 📁 Dataset

 The dataset contains sales transaction information including:

 * Order information
 * Customer information
 * Product information